 Lost to the sands of time, the mysterious Al Madam ghost town is one of Sharjah’s most popular sites.
 Here’s all you need to know

-The world’s fascination with ghost towns knows no bounds, with travellers often flocking to see abandoned villages, crumbling ruins and eerie remains lost to time.
-Saying that, travellers might be delighted to know that the UAE is home to one of the most well-preserved ghost towns in the region, Al Madam Village, slowly being lost to the sands of time in the desert between Sharjah and Oman near the adventure capital Hatta.
-In this arid space, visitors will find empty homes with peeling colourful wallpaper, cracked walls and rooms slowly filling with sand.
-It’s possible to visit the Al Madam Ghost town today, and it’s a popular attraction in Sharjah – with many linking the site to supernatural occurrences.
+The world’s fascination with ghost towns shows no signs of slowing down, with travellers often flocking to see abandoned towns and villages, crumbling ruins and eerie remains lost to time.
+Such travellers might be delighted to know that the UAE is home to one of the most well-preserved ghost towns in the region, Al Madam Village: slowly being lost to the sands of time in the desert between Sharjah and Oman near the adventure capital Hatta.

 Much mystery surrounds this small abandoned village, and historians and visitors are still trying to piece together its exact past.
 Built as part of a public housing project after the 1971 formation of the United Arab Emirates, a time when the country was booming due to the discovery of oil and unification, the village was home to members of a bedouin tribe who, until then, had led a semi-nomadic existence.
 The village was inhabited for roughly 20 years, and while no one knows exactly why the village was abandoned, it’s commonly understood that difficult natural conditions were a major contributing factor – with harsh desert winds and long commutes into the city making life challenging for residents.